CSJR Postgraduate Student Bursary

 - Applicants must have applied to SOAS but are not required to have received an offer of admission by the scholarship deadline.
 An offer will need to have been received by the time the relevant panel meets to discuss scholarship applications.

-- Applicants must meet the English language condition of their offer of admission to study at SOAS as soon as possible but no later than 2 June 2022.
+- Applicants must meet the English language condition of their offer of admission to study at SOAS as soon as possible.

 - Candidates will be assessed on academic merit by a Selection Panel.
 The Centre reserves the right not to make an award in the event that no suitable application is received.